whorfin/SomaFM/README.md

 This allows full artist/album/title for all mechanisms [regular, HLS and cast] without costing SomaFM a dupe play.
 Note that track titles are delayed from playback by up to 20 seconds, due to stochastic polling delay.

-Windows support is dropped; Unix Domain Sockets are awesome and I have no interest in arsing about with Windows named pipes.
+Windows support is dropped; Unix Domain Sockets are awesome and we have no interest in arsing about with Windows named pipes.
 Likewise, perhaps moreso, with tty and termios.

-Previously, the main features I've added to `mpv` launch are robust reconnection by leveraging playlist looping, and fast start, along with `pipewire` support.
+Previously, the main features added to `mpv` launch were robust reconnection by leveraging playlist looping, and fast start, along with `pipewire` support.
-Importantly, I've also fixed channel stream extraction parsing to always use the highest quality codec at the highest bitrate; previous logic was dependent on json ordering and assumed the first entry was the best, which incorrectly resulted in mp3.
+Importantly, channel stream extraction parsing is improved to always use the highest quality codec at the highest bitrate; previous logic was dependent on json ordering and assumed the first entry was the best, which incorrectly resulted in mp3.
 Desktop notification was yeeted along with channel icon download, and the channel list is downloaded directly on every launch, and not written to a file.
 Caching this caused problems when channels were updated.

 ## Installation
-This forked version is not backported, and thus not on PyPi as is the original.
-One thus needs to pull and install or run from this repository; no need to install if you don't want to, you can just run the `somafm` executable.
+This version is not the same as the version of similar name on PyPi.
+One thus needs to clone and install or run from this repository; no need to install if you don't want to, you can just run the `somafm` executable.

 ## Dependencies
 At minimum, this program requires Python 3 versions of the following libraries: